The best museums in Turin, Italy

 Turin Museum of Decorative Arts

-The Museum of Decorative Arts (Fondazione Accorsi Ometto – Museo di Arti Decorative) is a private museum based on a collection of and antique dealer from Turin called Pietro Accorsi.
+The Museum of Decorative Arts (Fondazione Accorsi Ometto – Museo di Arti Decorative) is a private museum based on a collection of an antique dealer from Turin.

-The display is really impressive.
-You start the tour with a curated collection of small items, such as porcelain dinnerware, snuff boxes and jewellery from the 18th and 19th centuries.
+The display is truly impressive.
+We started the tour with a curated collection of small items, such as porcelain dinnerware, snuff boxes and jewellery from the 18th and 19th centuries.

-Later in the tour you reach what for me was the highlight, or more like a series of highlights, of this museum.
+Later on in the tour we reached what for me was the highlight, or more like a series of highlights, of this museum.

 Gorgeous reproductions of themed rooms with exquisite and unique interior design: living rooms, a music room , a Chinese style room, various bedrooms and so on.

-All of them include artwork, sculptures and furniture, with great attention to detail.
+All of them include artworks, sculpture, and furniture, with great attention to detail.

-To visit the museum, you need a guided tour (included in the ticket price).
+To visit the museum, you need a guided tour (included in your ticket).
 Specify the language you require when you make a reservation at the ticket office, as some tours are only in Italian.

 Royal Palace Palazzo Reale - painted ceilings

-Don’t skip the armoury room, even if you, like me, are not into swords and helmets.
-The painted ceiling in the room is so worth it!
+Don’t skip the armoury room.
+I’m not into swords and helmets myself, but the painted ceiling in the room is worth it!

 Before or after your visit to the Palace, you can also take a walk around the lovely Royal Gardens that are open to the public.